IBM-Bluemix-Docs/containers/cs_tutorials.md

 ## Lesson 3: Setting up your cluster environment
 {: #cs_cluster_tutorial_lesson3}

 Set the context for your cluster in your CLI.
+{: shortdesc}

 Every time you log in to the container CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
 The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.Bluemix_notm}}.

 1. Get the command to set the environment variable and download the Kubernetes configuration files.